MedAI-Clemson/dicom-media-exporter/Readme.md

 ## Features and limitations
 * Tested for Ultrasound Image and Ultrasound Video DICOM files, but may work for others.
 Please submit an issue if you run into an unsupported DICOM type.
-* Uses multiprocessing to speed up processing.
-This may not work on Windows.
+* Uses multiprocessing to speed things up ⚡.
+This feature has not been tested on Windows.
 * Currently DICOM Media Exporter only exports still images and videos.
 If your application requires exporting other media types (audio for example), please submit an issue.

 ## Installation